Currently Shawn Flynn is President of St. Joseph’s College at the University of Alberta.

 ADMINISTRATION

-As an administrator, Flynn leads the College situated in the middle of a 40,000 student University of Alberta campus.
-With the support of three Vice-Presidents, Flynn oversees over 3000 yearly enrolments in St. Joseph’s College courses, across 60—70 University of Alberta SJC Arts courses, supported by 9 tenured/tenure track faculty, 20 sessionals, and the SJC Library integrated with the UofA and NEOS system.
-He also oversees over 300 student residents, dining services, campus ministry, the worshipping community through its priest chaplains (Basilians) and two chapels, as well as fundraising and advancement.
+As an administrator, Flynn leads the College situated on the University of Alberta campus.
+With the support of two Vice-Presidents, Flynn oversees over 3400 yearly enrolments in St. Joseph’s College courses, across 60—70 University of Alberta SJC Arts courses, the SJC Library integrated with the UofA and NEOS system.
+He also oversees 360 student residents, dining services, campus ministry, the worshipping community and its priest chaplains (Basilians) and two chapels, as well as fundraising and advancement.

 SCHOLARSHIP